ahmedalighauri/theguardian-articles/README.md

 ## Setting up

-After cloning the project.
-To setup locally follow these instructions:
+After cloning the project, setup locally using the following instructions:

-1. Create new file called `.env` on root of the project.
-Copy everything in `.env.example` to `.env`.
+1. Create a new file called `.env` at the root of the project.
+Copy content inside `.env.example` and paste it in `.env`.

 2. Run this command to install all dependencies.